-The leaves fall from the trees and blown away across the sidewalks.
+The leaves fall from the trees and blow away across the sidewalks.

-It was a lot of fun to walk on the big pile of leaves.
-This reminds me to stop for a while and try be a kid again whenever I can.
+Walking on the big pile of leaves was a lot of fun.
+This reminds me to stop for a while and try being a kid again whenever possible.

 CLICK HERE to watch the YouTube video.

 In a standing position, with one leg straight and the other flexed, bring the heel toward the seat and grab the forefoot with a hand.

 In this position, we are looking for a stretch in the quads.

 Progression: If you want to intensify the stretch, you can bring the knee back a little more.
 This targets the quads, the front of the hips, and hip flexors, which tend to be tight if you have anterior pelvic tilt.

 Perform one set of 2 reps, alternating back and forth between your legs with a 20-second hold.
 You should feel a light stretch.

 2. 90-90 Hip Flexor Stretch